Akumina raises $7.5 million to modernize workplace intranet

 Both Stage One and Avanade, a professional IT services company focused on the Microsoft stack, are strategic investors.

-Akumina currently employs 100 employees.
+Akumina currently has 100 employees.
 The company is based in Nashua, New Hampshire and has additional offices in Columbus, Ohio and Bellevue, Washington.